belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 In the previous workshop we used the Bitcoin Development Kit to build an on-chain wallet, in this workshop the [Lightning Development Kit (LDK)](https://lightningdevkit.org) will be used.
 Similar to the Bitcoin Development Kit, the Lightning Development Kit is a set of libraries to build Lightning wallets and applications.
 It is a Rust library that permits creating a full Lightning Network node.
 A lot goes into creating a full Lightning Network node though, so luckily for us, a reference implementation for a full functional node build with LDK is available in another library called [LDK Node](https://github.com/lightningdevkit/ldk-node).
 This library also has a Flutter package that has bindings to the LDK Node library, so we can use it in our Flutter app and quickly have a real Lightning Node embedded and running on our mobile device.
 The Flutter package is called [ldk_node](https://pub.dev/packages/ldk_node) on pub.dev or [ldk-node-flutter](https://github.com/LtbLightning/ldk-node-flutter) on github.

-To add LDK Node to our app, run the following command from inside the `bitcoin_flutter_app` directory:
+To add LDK Node to our app, run the following command from inside the `mobile_dev_workshops` directory:

 ```bash
 flutter pub add ldk_node